 - Go back and select WiFi

-- Forget ALL AirPennNet networks by selecting each network and clicking Forget.
+- Forget ALL AirPennNet networks by tapping the "i" next to each network and clicking Forget.

 - Toggle WiFi off and on (for good measure).